Appreciating the Three-Decker, Boston’s Signature Building

 The Triple-Decker: Boston’s Quintessential Apartment Building

 Of all of Boston’s distinct features, none is as interwoven with the daily lives of its residents than the famous “three-decker” home.
-From Watertown to South Boston, from Dorchester to Cambridge, from Salem to Somerville, these split-level, multi-family homes are a staple of residential neighborhoods.
+From South Boston, to Dorchester to Cambridge, from Salem to these split-level, multi-family homes are a staple of residential neighborhoods.

 According to Madeline Bilis of Boston Magazine, the three-decker (or “triple decker,” as it’s also known) has five distinct features: multiple street-facing bay windows, a hexagonal column facing the street, flat roofs, wooden construction, and a single entrance.